remotion-dev/remotion/packages/docs/docs/composition.md

 The component takes the following props:

-- `name`: Name, as shown in the sidebar and also the ID of the composition that you need to specify if you want to render it.
-The name can only contain letters, numbers and `-`.
+- `id`: ID of the composition, as shown in the sidebar and also a unique identifier of the composition that you need to specify if you want to render it.
+The ID can only contain letters, numbers and `-`.

 - `fps`: At how many frames the composition should be rendered.